- EPSRC Centre for Doctoral Training in Applied Photonics - Funded PhD studentships available

 The aims of the Institute for Integrated Micro and Nano Systems are to:

-- deliver leading research on the above portfolio with a particular emphasis on interdisciplinary collaboration
+- Deliver leading research on the above portfolio with a particular emphasis on interdisciplinary collaboration

-- to disseminate them to the wider society
+- Disseminate them to the wider society

 An important aspect of the above objective is to also provide high quality training in research, technology & enterprise and thereby to train the next generation of researchers, technologists and engineers.